Studenica (river): Origin

-The Studenica originates from the central section of the northern slopes of the Golija mountain, as the Crna reka (Black river), at an altitude of 1,615 m.
-The river flows northward, parallel to the flow of the Brusnička reka, next to the villages of Crna Reka, Koritnik, Ratari and Pločnik.
+The Studenica originates from the central section of the northern slopes of the Golija mountain, as the Crna reka (Crna River, "Black River"), at an altitude of 1,615 m.
+The river flows northward, parallel to the flow of the Brusnička reka (Brusnička River, "Brusnik River"), next to the villages of Crna Reka, Koritnik, Ratari and Pločnik.
 Between the villages of Devič and Čečina, the Crna Reka and Brusnička reka meet and continue to the north under the name of Studenica.

 Valley

 The Studenica carved a long and deep gorge-like valley, characterized by the arc-shaped stretching in the west–east direction, between the Radočelo (on the south) and Čemerno (on the north) mountains.
 The villages of Usilje, Pridvorica, Mizdraci, Mlanča and Miliće are located in the valley, so as the Isposnica Monastery and the cave on Čemerno mountain.

+The Čemerno mountain was a game hunting area from the Medieval period, with Saint Sava writing about his father, Stefan Nemanja, hunting on the mountain, and deciding to build Studenica Monastery there.
+The main game species was European deer, but due to the overhunting, both legal and illegal, the last deer was killed in 1962.
+In the late 2020, 33 stags and hinds were reintroduced in an 5.2 ha asylum.
+A year later further 30 animals were released, and by June 2023 there were over 100 deer spreading along the mountain's localities Ponore and Savovo.
+The reintroduction program was finished in July 2023 with addition of further 11 animals.
+The hunting will be allowed when the number of deer crosses 200 animals.

-But the most important feature in the entire Studenica valley is man-made: the Studenica Monastery, one of the oldest, largest and most famous of all Serbian Orthodox Church monasteries (UNESCO inscribed Studenica Monastery on the List of World Heritage Sites in 1986).
+The most important feature in the entire Studenica valley is the Studenica Monastery, one of the oldest, largest and most famous of all Serbian Orthodox Church monasteries (UNESCO inscribed Studenica Monastery on the List of World Heritage Sites in 1986).
 Monastery is located near the village of the same name and after the village of Kosurići, the Studenica curves to the north emptying into the Ibar at the small town of Ušće.

 The Studenica belongs to the Black Sea drainage basin, drains an area of 582 km2 itself, and it is not navigable.

 The name of the river, Studenica, in Serbian means cold water.